HBO Logo

 HBO Logo 1975-1981

-In 1975, the Home Box Office became the first satellite TV channel.
-The logo was also changed: Betty Brugger, the lead artist of Time-Life, offered a version with a minimalist black and white lettering “HBO.”
-Inside the last letter was a large circle, with the “O” partially overlapping the “B.” There were versions with three lines in blue, yellow, and red.
+In 1975, Home Box Office became the first satellite TV channel.
+The logo also changed: Betty Brugger, the lead artist at Time-Life, proposed a minimalist black-and-white version with the inscription “HBO.”
+Inside the last letter was a large circle with “O” partially overlapping “B.” There were versions with three lines – blue, yellow, and red.

 1980 – today